UCLH-DHCT/emap/docs/dev/features/waveform_hf_data.md

       Not currently supported: hostnames or IP ranges.
   - `waveform.hl7.test_dump_file` If specified, read messages from this file and then exit - intended for validation

+## Container housekeeping (setup script)
+The waveform processing feature is enabled or disabled in the global configuration file.
+I've added a "features" section for this, and taken the opportunity to also add the `fakeuds` container to make that easier to turn on and off.

+Because the waveform feature flag will include/exclude the relevant docker compose files from the docker commands it generates, you can continue to run a simple `emap docker up -d` to bring up a production instance of emap without the waveform containers coming up.
+Feature flag implementation is different here than for, say, SDEs because that's a feature within the core processor, whereas disabling waveform data requires an entire container to be disabled.

 ## Design details

 ### Emap DB design